List of unmade episodes of The X-Files: Season 7

-Reportedly, Stephen King, who had penned season five’s "Chinga", wished to write an episode based on George Romero's cult 1968 zombie film Night of the Living Dead.
+Reportedly, Stephen King, who had penned season five's "Chinga", wished to write an episode based on George A. Romero's cult 1968 zombie film Night of the Living Dead.
 In addition, Romero was slated to direct the episode.
 According to Spotnitz, the staff of The X-Files met with both King and Romero and the two showed an interest in producing the episode.
 Initially, the episode was slated for the seventh season, but it never came to fruition.
-The season's fourth episode, "Millennium", did however, deal with the idea of zombies.
+The season's fourth episode, "Millennium", did however, deal with zombies.